 Hendersonville is a somewhat small city located in the state of North Carolina.
 With a population of 13,954 people and 16 constituent neighborhoods, Hendersonville is the 67th largest community in North Carolina.

-Unlike some cities, Hendersonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hendersonville are a mix of both white- and blue-collar jobs.
+Hendersonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hendersonville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hendersonville who work in office and administrative support (13.66%), sales jobs (11.63%), and management occupations (9.76%).

 The per capita income in Hendersonville in 2010 was $25,271, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $101,084 for a family of four.
 However, Hendersonville contains both very wealthy and poor people as well.

 Hendersonville is a very ethnically-diverse city.
 The people who call Hendersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hendersonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hendersonville include English, German, Irish, Scots-Irish, and Italian.